ocular-d/writing-extension-pack/examples/what-is-markdown.md

 Creating paragraphs and new lines (or line breaks) are similar, but have subtle differences.
 A new paragraph element, `<p>...</p>`, is created any time there is a blank line between two lines of text.

+So this is not cool.
+But this is a test.

+There is a lot of these.

 #### Headers
 ```md
 # An H1 Header